 Although this method is generally less disruptive, some of our existing pipes are located in the road, so there may be some temporary traffic management required while we carry out our work.

-We'll also be carrying out an initial element from stage two of our project to refurbish the pipes between Broughton Cross and Cornhow.
+We're now continuing with the next stage of our work to refurbish the pipes between Broughton Cross and Cornhow.